Golden Pond, Kentucky: History

 The name Golden Pond was first applied to an area United States post office on December 28, 1848.
 The site of the post office is unknown, although it may have been near the pond of the same name.
 Early post offices were often operated out of stores or private homes.
 The town at the recognized location was established by European Americans in 1882.

 The early town's economy was based on the area's natural resources, which included timber, iron ore, and fertile soil for agriculture.
 In 1898, a fire destroyed Golden Pond, which was subsequently rebuilt.
 In 1936 the town suffered a second major fire but it again rebuilt.
 During the Prohibition era, Golden Pond was known nationally for distilling moonshine whiskey, which was later sold in speakeasies in Midwestern cities such as Chicago, Detroit, and St. Louis.

 In 1964, the Tennessee Valley Authority opened the first office for the Land Between the Lakes National Recreation Area at Golden Pond.
 The federal government either purchased or forcibly purchased through eminent domain all lands within the recreation area.
 The homes of some residents who resisted purchase were burned before completion of legal condemnation.
 Golden Pond's last residents left in 1969; the last residents left the peninsula in 1970.
-Many of the residents moved to a location in Calloway County.
+Many of the residents moved to a location in eastern Calloway County.
 It was named Little Golden Pond in 1989.